The eccentricity distribution of wide binaries and their individual measurements

 As we show in Sec.~\ref{sec:e-dist}, the eccentricity distribution is a function of binary separation.
 Therefore, in contrast with Sec.~\ref{sec:e-dist} where we do not have prior knowledge about the population eccentricity distribution and use a flat prior for $p(\alpha)$, here we have an eccentricity prior $p(e_i)$ for an individual wide binary depending on its binary separation.
 This prior is $p(e_i)=(1+\alpha_{fit}) e_i^{\alpha_{fit}}$ and we adopt a functional form for $\alpha_{fit}$:

 where $w_i$ is the base-10 logarithm of projected binary separation (AU).
 This function asymptotes to $\alpha(w_i)=D+A$ at large separations ($w_i\gg B$) and to $\alpha(w_i)=D-A$ when $w_i\ll B$, with $B$ and $C$ parametrizing the location and the width of the transition region.
 The hyperbolic tangent fitting function is merely an empirical description of the overall trend and does not have physical motivations.
-The black line in Fig.~\ref{fig:alpha-sep} shows the best fit with $A=0.91$, $B=2.29$, $C=0.61$, and $D=0.12$.
+The black line in Fig.~\ref{fig:alpha-sep} shows the best fit with $A=1.25$, $B=1.87$, $C=0.88$, and $D=0.12$.
 Due to the lack of constraints at small binary separations, we set $\alpha_{fit}=0$ at $w_i<1.78$ where Eq.~\ref{eq:alpha-best-fit} would give negative $\alpha_{fit}$.

 For each {\it Gaia} wide binary, we use Eq.~\ref{eq:baye-error} to obtain the posterior of eccentricity $p(e_i|\gamma_{obs,i})$ using the separation-dependent eccentricity prior from Eq.~\ref{eq:alpha-best-fit}.
 Then we measure the most probable value and the highest posterior density interval that includes 68 per cent of the area.
 Table~\ref{tab:e-values} explains the entries of the electronic table that catalogs these measurements.
 For completeness, some entries are from \cite{El-Badry2021} with the same entry names.
 The entry \texttt{dpm\_sig} is computed using Eq.~\ref{eq:gamma-error} and is overestimated for $\sigma_{\Delta\mu}/\Delta\mu>1$ when $v$-$r$ angle is poorly constrained.
 In Sec.~\ref{sec:e-dist}, we limit our sample to $<200$\,pc so that the eccentricity distribution is not biased.
 When inferring the individual eccentricities here, we apply this approach for wide binaries at all distances.